trec-health-misinfo/trec-health-misinfo.github.io/index.md

 ## Collection

 #### Corpus
 This year we wil be using the uncleaned version of the uncleaned C4 dataset used by Google to train their T5 model.
 The collection is comprised of text extracts from the April 2019 snapshot of Common Crawl.
-The Collection contains ~1B english documents.
+The Collection contains ~1B English documents.

 You can download the corpus on a Debian/Ubuntu machine using the following commands.
 ```